rexdotsh/heurist-agent-framework/README.md

 </div>

 # Heurist Agent Framework
-*The Raspberry Pi of Agent Frameworks*

-A flexible multi-interface AI agent framework that can interact through various platforms including Telegram, Discord, Twitter, Farcaster, and REST API.
+A flexible multi-interface AI agent framework that can interact through various platforms including Telegram, Discord, Twitter, Farcaster, REST API, and MCP.

 Grab a Heurist API Key instantly for free by using the code 'agent' while submitting the form on https://heurist.ai/dev-access